liorosenman/flights_project/backend/readme.md

             2. Update Flight - DONE (Within the function)
         d.
 Check methods that use serializer:
             1. get_airline_by_id --- maybe add an email. //DONE
-            2. arrival_flights --- condition - flight is not canceled.
+            2. arrival_flights --- condition - flight is not canceled. //DONE
-            3. departure_flights --- condition - flight is not canceled.
+            3. departure_flights --- condition - flight is not canceled. //DONE
-            4. remove_airline --- rewrite (unupdated with is_active to status).
+            4. remove_airline --- rewrite (unupdated with is_active to status). // DONE
+            5. Customer sign-up --- address can have spaces.
         e.
 Loggers.
         f.
 Display fields, not ids --- when creating a flight, id is presented //DONE
         g.
 Adding status to response. //DONE
         h.
 Get flights py parameters - only date, no hours
         i.
-Remove users --- Check again.
+Remove users --- Check again. //DONE
         j.
 The definition of constant information like roles and countries.
         k.
 Add update_flights_status to every relevant method. //DONE
         l.
 Create a user, role_id --- number or string.